 Getting to Tayrona National Park with Kids

-Magic Tour picked us up at our Airbnb in Rodadero; a fun beach resort suburb southwest of Santa Marta.
+Magic Tour picked us up at our oceanfront Rodadero vacation home rental; a fun beach resort suburb southwest of Santa Marta.
 We’re used to tour buses showing up really late, but Magic Tour showed up at 6:40am – 5 minutes earlier than planned!

 The journey to Parque Tayrona was scenic and comfortable.
 One of the guides gave an informative talk during the ride, while another collected passports from everyone on board in order to buy admission tickets to Tayrona National Park.